goiaalexia/university-work/README.md

 ***&rarr; [Geometry 🔺](https://github.com/saltylex/university-work/tree/main/1st%20year/geometry)***

 #### to do:
-- [ ] commit to the other repos
+- [ ] commit to oop, csa and os folders
-- [ ] write the readme files for the left projects
+- [ ] write readme files for oop, csa and os (c) programs
-- [ ] go over the code in some places
-- [ ] gui for the rock, paper, scissors! game
+- [ ] rearrange this readme and add a table with concepts